-The Government of the Republic of Korea shall, within one month of the receipt of a request therefor, provide the designated inspector specified in the request with appropriate multiple entry/exit and/or transit visas, where required, to enable the inspector to enter and remain on the territory of the Republic of Korea for the purpose of carrying out his/her functions.
-Any visas required shall be valid for at least one year and shall be renewed, as required, to cover the duration of the inspector's designation to the Republic of Korea.
+Iraq shall, within one month of the receipt of a request therefor, provide the designated inspector specified in the request with appropriate multiple entry/exit and/or transit visas, where required, to enable the inspector to enter and remain on the territory of Iraq for the purpose of carrying out his/her functions.
+Any visas required shall be valid for at least one year and shall be renewed, as required, to cover the duration of the inspector's designation to Iraq.